Mellerayba/StudyWithKey/Firmware/README.md

 ## Status

-Core functionality complete and working on hardware (demo board, same chip as the custom PCB).
-Not yet moved onto the assembled custom board.
+Core functionality complete and working on hardware.
-ULP-RISC-V power optimization in progress as an additive v2 on top of a working v1.
+After power measurements, I found a negligible difference between the built in C deep sleep module, versus a RISCV deep sleep example code.
+Therefore, I decided that it was best to reduce complexity, and not move forward with the RISCV deep sleep idea.

 ## What it does